MarcusP-P/WindowsInstall/README.md

 Basic configuration is at the top level:
 * `ComputerName`: [optional] change the name of the computer
 * `InstallWsl`: [optional] a boolean to install WSL.
 If you are on Windows 2004 or later, it will automatically enable WSL2.
 Default: `false`
-* `TaskStages`: [optional] an array of stages of tasks stages.
+* `TaskStages`: [optional] an array of task stages.
 At the end of each stage, the script will exit.
 	* `StageNumber`: [required] the number of this stage.
 		These are executed in ascending numerical order, starting with zero.
 If there is a missing stage, we will load the next highest number.
 At the moment, the script processes each script sequentially
 	* `FinishMessage`: [optional] Message to display at the end of the stage, before exiting.
 If this is missing, a default message will be displayed.